A guide to tropical modifications: Intuitions and interpretations

 \rightline{\it La science toujours progresse et jamais ne faillit,} \rightline{\it toujours se hausse et jamais ne d\'eg\'en\`ere,} \rightline{\it toujours d\'evoile et jamais n'occulte.} \rightline{\it Anonyme.}

-This section explains why a tropical modification is a natural notion and gives several interpretations of a modification in different contexts.
-The reader, interested in definitions, examples, and theorems, should directly proceed to the previous sections, and return here only for inspiration or references.
+This section explains why tropical modification is a natural notion and gives several interpretations in different contexts.
+A reader primarily interested in definitions, examples, and theorems may proceed directly to the previous sections and return here only for motivation and references.

 Tropical modifications were introduced in the seminal paper \cite{mikh1} as the main ingredient in the tropical equivalence relation.
 Namely, two tropical varieties are {\it equivalent} (tropical counterpart of birational isomorphism) if they are related by a chain of tropical modifications and reverse operations.
 For the full definition of an abstract tropical variety, refer to \cite{mikhalkin2006tropical} and \cite{MR2404949}.